akwhjfdudje/cuda_kernels/README.md

 # CUDA Kernels

-Some experiments on writing CUDA kernels
+Some experiments on writing CUDA kernels.

-Future work involves putting these into a library for use with other projects
+Currently only tested on Windows.

 ## Building

-Currently only tested on Windows

 From this directory:
 ```